anseok83/thdm/README.md

 A list of hardware components for THDM Sensors:

-* WeMos D1 WiFi uno based ESP8266 shield for arduino Compatible
+* WeMos D1 WiFi uno based ESP8266 shield for arduino compatible

   The information of the board can be found in http://www.wemos.cc/Products/d1.html.
   I bought the part in this [link](http://www.aliexpress.com/snapshot/7611008261.html?orderId=74819981106270).